nsip/nias2/naprr/README.md

 To test the reporting engine only, as opposed to data parsing, delete the `/out` directory then run the `naprr` executable with the flag `-rewrite`.
 This will simply regenerate the reports without reloading the data.

 Report formats are all governed by templates so they can be modified, but will be better once a UI is in place.

+## NAPLAN Year 3 Writing preprocessing code

+The `napyr3w` executable runs as a single binary.
+It processes both Pearson format and FujiXerox format files for Year 3 Writing results, and converts them into SIF/XML files consistent with those received from the NAPLAN Online Assessment Platform.

+* Any Pearson format files are expected to be in the `in/Pearson` directory, as fixed format txt files.
+* Any FujiXerox format files are expected to be in the `in/FujiXerox` directory, as csv format files.
+* The program generates a report of which students are matched between the Pearson or FujiXerox files, and any XML files received from the platform.
+For that reason, the `/in` directory is still expected to contain a zipped XML file of results.

+* The SIF/XML output is generated to the file `yr3w/codeframe_writing.xml`.
+This includes a dummy Year 3 Writing codeframe, to which test results are attached.
+* A report of matches and mismatches between the students in the Pearson/FujiXerox files and the SIF/XML results file is generated to the file `yr3w/codeframe_report.txt`.